How to Rent Out Your House While Living Overseas

 - Trulia is an attractive and simple property listing site that allows renters to set filters to see a group of photo listings with statistics about the property underneath.

-- Airbnb is one of the most well-known websites for people to rent out their homes, usually on a daily, weekly, or monthly basis, for people on vacation or people who need a place to stay.
+- Airbnb is one of the well-known websites for people to rent out their homes, usually on a daily, weekly, or monthly basis, for people on vacation or people who need a place to stay.
 It offers free listings for apartments around the world.

 - Hotpads is great, especially if you own unit(s) jn multi-family buildings.
 The site also caters to pet owners with pet information listed upfront.